-The key steps involved in building strong and connected communities are provided below as a useful starting point for developing your Community Action Plan.
+The key steps involved in building strong and connected communities are provided below as a useful starting point for developing your activity.
 These steps provide an indicative guide; it is important to tailor your approach to your local community.

 There is no one right way to build strong and connected communities.
 What works for one community may not work for the next, and so it is important to consult with your local community to design your approach.
 This will help ensure that the actions your LDAT takes are what local people want and need – and that it will be supported by and beneficial for the community.
 This will also help you identify what already exists within the community and what can be strengthened and built on.

 There are a number of things to consider when planning your community action.

 Be mindful that communities can be defined in different ways.
 Will you target a geographic community, where people share a physical space?
 A community of interest, where people share identity, values, beliefs and social norms?Or a virtual community, where people interact via technology?